pollfish/docs/terms/publisher.md

 Address: as per the Publisher Registration form

-Contact person’s name, position and contact details: as per the Publisher's registration form
+Contact person&#39;s name, position and contact details: as per the Publisher's registration form

 Activities relevant to the data transferred under these Clauses: App owner